Kav Sandhu: Happy Mondays

 The headliner for Getloaded in the Park 2004 was Happy Mondays, their first live gig in nearly five years.
 Shaun Ryder had toured with A.K.A Weave as a DJ, and recruited Sandhu to join the Happy Mondays on guitar, handing him the task of recruiting new band members to fit alongside original members Gary Whelan and Mark Berry ("Bez").
 Sandhu completed the new line-up of the Happy Mondays, along with ex A.K.A Weave band member Mikey Shine and San Diego-born slide guitar player Jonn Dunn.
 After their successful appearance at "Getloaded in the Park 2004", the Mondays continued touring live across the UK & Europe and decided to record a new album.

 The Hollywood producers for British football film Goal! asked the Happy Mondays to write the title track for their film.
 Sandhu co-wrote the track "Playground Superstar" with Shaun Ryder, Gaz Whelan and producer Dave Parkinson.
 The track was released on Big Brother Records surrounding the film release.
 Following this, Happy Mondays commenced work on their new studio album.

 Happy Mondays continued to tour the world, including appearances at Fuji Rock 2006 and 2007, Coachella Festival, Roskilde Festival, Summercase Madrid and Barcelona, Global Gathering, Getloaded festivals, MEN Arena, Brixton Academy and V Festival.

 Sandhu spent his spare time playing DJ gigs worldwide, including Japan, Mexico, South America, Europe.
 He played on the same line-up as Guns N' Roses and Bob Dylan and toured Australia on the same line-up as James Brown as part of Good Vibrations Festival.

 In mid 2005, Sandhu started a new indie/electro project called Sonic Audio.
 The band released a white label 12" Killing Yourself on London indie label Puregroove Records.
 Sonic Audio went on a small UK tour, playing a show with guest Shaun Ryder at Glastonbury Festival on the Leftfield stage with The Rakes and British Sea Power.
-Sonic Audio also played Alan McGee's Pop Tones stage as a late replacement for The Libertines ex guitarist Carl Barât.
+Sonic Audio also played Alan McGee's Pop Tones stage as a late replacement for the Libertines's former guitarist Carl Barât.

 In 2006, Happy Mondays recorded their fifth album, Uncle Dysfunktional, after a gap of over ten years.
 Sandhu played guitar, sang vocals and co-wrote the music.
 The album was released on Sanctuary Records in 2007.
 Sandhu played his last show with the Mondays at V Festival 2007, leaving to pursue his solo project.

 KAV (solo project)

 In January 2008 Kav Sandhu announced his new solo project titled KAV.

 On 21 April 2008, he released his début EP Blaggers N' Liars.
 It received good reviews in the press, including The Guardian, which described Sandhu as a "Latter Day Jagger".
 The Sun rated the EP four out of five.

-The music was compared to bands like Black Rebel Motorcycle Club, Primal Scream, The Rolling Stones and Led Zeppelin by The Guardian and other publications.
-Kerrang!
-Radio recently described Sandhu as a one in million artist and compared him to Bob Dylan with an addiction to sleaze.
+The music was compared to bands like Black Rebel Motorcycle Club, Primal Scream, the Rolling Stones and Led Zeppelin by The Guardian and other publications.